brianmed/HostIt/README.md

 Supplied executables are ran at startup and killed during shutdown.
 The executables should stay in the foreground.

+## Commands

+There are currently two supported commands "json" and "static".

+The "json" command has a single argument: a json file (explained below).

+The "static" command will start a static file server with the specified options.
+For example, directory browsing and implicity serving index.html is supported.

 ## Configuration

-The app is configured via a hostit.json file.
+The app is configured via a json file.
 This is an IConfiguration compatible json file with multiple sections.
 They are "PortMetaData", "ProcessMetaData", "ReverseProxy", and "StaticFiles".

 See examples below.